In Breivik's "war zone" Luton, fear - and scorn

 Many suggest Luton's problems are limited to a small number at the fringes, with Lennon and the EDL on one side and local radical Islamists such as Saiful Islam, widely spurned by the majority of Muslims, on the other.

-"There are real tensions like you'd find in most multicultural cities," said Gavin Shuker, a member of parliament for the town from the centre-left opposition Labor party.
+"There are real tensions like you'd find in most multicultural cities," said Gavin Shuker, a member of parliament for the town from the centre-left opposition Labour party.

 "There's a small group of extremists within the Muslim community.
 There's a small group of extremists within the more general white population," said Shuker, 30, who grew up in Luton and counts both Lennon and Saiful Islam as his contemporaries.